CCI begins public consultation on Bayer-Monsanto deal

-The Competition Commission of India today launched a public consultation process to determine whether the billion dollar merger deal between global giants Bayer and Monsanto to create the world's largest seeds and pesticide firm will have any adverse impact on competition in India.
+The comments with respect to the Bayer-Monsanto deal need to be submitted to the Competition Commission of India (CCI) within 15 days, along with supporting documents on how the merger can adversely impact the concerned person or entity, the CCI said in a public notice.

-Issuing a public notice inviting comments from everyone affected or likely to be affected by this merger, the CCI said the submissions must be made within 15 working days.
+It further said that "the Commission is not likely to consider unsubstantiated objections".

-The fair trade regulator launches such public consultation process if it is of the prima facie opinion that a combination has or is likely to have an appreciable adverse effect on competition.
+The CCI places a deal for public consultation if it is of the "prima facie opinion that the combination has, or likely to have an appreciable adverse effect on competition".

-The global level deal has been under CCI scrutiny for quite some time amid apprehensions about possible adverse impact on genetically modified market competition scenario in the country, as alleged by some parties who fear creation of monopoly.
+Prior to this, the fair trade regulator had launched similar public scrutiny in the case of Ranbaxy-Sun Pharma and Holcim-Lafarge merger deals, among others.

-Mergers and acquisitions beyond a certain threshold require approval of the CCI.
+The deal between Bayer-Monsanto, both of which have good presence in India, was announced in September 2016.

 As per a notice filed by Bayer before the CCI in October 2016, the "proposed combination raises no competitive concern in any of the overlap products".